TheAlgorithms/Go/README.md

 # The Algorithms - Go

-### All algorithms implemented in Go (for education)
+### Algorithms implemented in Go (for education)

-These are for demonstration purposes only.
-There are many implementations of sorts in the Go standard library that are much better for performance reasons.
+These algorithms are for demonstration purposes only.
+There are many sort implementations in the Go standard library that may have better performance.

+For a full list of all algorithms, please see: [DIRECTORY.md](https://github.com/TheAlgorithms/Go/blob/master/DIRECTORY.md)

 ## Sort Algorithms